What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

 Taylor Swift is a big part of this museum.
 Contributing $4 million to the Country Music Hall of Fame and Museum in 2012.

-So if you want to quench your thirst for knowing more about country music, visiting the Country Music Hall of Fame in Nashville is one of the best things to do in Tennessee.
+So if you want to quench your thirst for knowing more about country music, visiting the Country Music Hall of Fame in Nashville should be on your list.

 7. Graceland – Memphis